Determine if You’re Eligible for Medicare Coverage

 Medicare Part D:

-Medicare Part D may be added to Original Medicare.
-Medicare Part D covers prescription drug costs, which is done through private companies approved by Medicare.
+Medicare Part D may be added to Medicare Parts A and B. Medicare Part D covers prescription drug costs, which is done through private companies approved by Medicare.
 This, too, sometimes requires a premium monthly payment.
 To receive coverage from these private companies, you must either join a standalone Medicare Prescription Drug Plan or choose a Medicare Advantage Plan which includes Medicare Part D prescription drug coverage.
 Depending on the costs of your prescription drugs, you may have co-payments.
 If you are eligible to receive Medicare Part A or Part B, then you are eligible to receive Medicare Part D. It is likely that you will have to pay a late enrollment penalty if you decide not to sign up for Medicare prescription drug coverage when you’re first eligible.